 In the event one or more projects have the same score, but DCA has insufficient resources to fund all-projects having that score or two projects have the same score in the same Local Government area, the following priorities will be utilized to evaluate projects.
-If necessary, DCA will use These tiebreakers will be used in the order presented.
+If necessary, DCA will use Tthese tiebreakers will be used in the order presented.

-- A. First selected Application for the Project Team in this round. - B. Earlier year of the most recent 9% Credits award for the Local Government Boundary. - C. Lower Housing Stability score for census tract according to Enterprise Community Partners Opportunity 360. - D. Applications that use the least amount of tax-9% cCredits per low-income unit. - E. Applicants that have submitted with documentation that the property will reduce public housing waiting lists. - 5.
-Special Allocation Considerations: DCA may allocate 9%.
-Credits up to the first day of the allocation plan with all applicable terms and conditions to projects that received an allocation in the prior year.
+- A. First selected Application for the Project Team in this round. - A.i.
+DCA will determine "first selected Application" by assessing if the Project Team has any other Applications that will be funded regardless of tie-breakers in another Geographic Pool or Set Aside. - B. Application receives points under Scoring Criteria, Enriched Property Services, subsection A. Owner-provided Services. - B.C.
+Earlier year of the most recent 9% Credits award for the Local Government Boundary. - C.D.
+Lower Housing Stability score for census tract according to Enterprise Community Partners Opportunity 360. - D.E.
+Applications that use the least amount of tax 9% eCredits per low-income unit. - E.F.
+Applicants that have submitted with documentation that the property will reduce public housing waiting lists.

+5. Special Allocation Considerations: DCA may allocate 9%.
+Credits up to the first day of the allocation based on the prior year's allocation plan with all applicable terms and conditions to projects that received an allocation in the prior year.